 Good foot health and improved mobility can enable independence and improve quality of life for everyone.
-Podiatry management for people with foot and lower limb complaints can help support health and well-being across a range of health and social care arenas, including older people, those with long term conditions as well as in terms of broader public health.
-The Podiatrist Apprenticeship Degree prepares apprentices for professional practice and lifelong learning.
+Podiatry management for people with foot and lower limb complaints can help support health and wellbeing across a range of health and social care arenas, including older people, those with long term conditions as well as in terms of broader public health.